Autolearn: Learn by Surprise, Commit by Proof: Introduction

 Existing approaches avoid rather than solve this problem.
 Fine-tuning forces weight updates indiscriminately, causing catastrophic forgetting \cite{mccloskey1989catastrophic}: the model learns new content but overwrites old knowledge.
 Retrieval-Augmented Generation (RAG) \cite{lewis2020rag} avoids weight updates entirely, placing retrieved information in the context window, a short-term memory solution that never consolidates into long-term storage, with well-documented failure modes: context pollution \cite{letta2024rag}, lost-in-the-middle degradation \cite{liu2023lost} and inability to form cross-document inferences.
 Knowledge editing techniques modify individual facts but do not scale.
 Continual learning methods address forgetting but require external supervision.
 None of these approaches consults the model's own knowledge state to decide what should and should not be learned.

-The core difficulty is that novelty is indistinguishable from noise.
-Why not simply amplify the learning signal for surprising content?
-Because high loss does not distinguish genuine novelty from noise.
-A groundbreaking scientific discovery and a plausible fabrication produce equally high per-token surprisal.
+The difficulty is that novelty is indistinguishable from noise: a groundbreaking scientific discovery and a plausible fabrication produce equally high per-token surprisal.
 Any mechanism that opens the optimizer to high-loss content without verification would corrupt the model's weights.

-Moreover, for the knowledge that matters most (cutting-edge discoveries, recent experimental results, findings not yet in any knowledge base), no external verification exists.
-Other models do not know it either; retrieval has nothing to retrieve; verifiable rewards cannot be computed for claims whose truth is not yet established.
+For the knowledge that matters most (cutting-edge discoveries, findings not yet in any knowledge base), no external verification exists.
 The only available reference is the model's own existing knowledge: ``does this new claim contradict what I already know?''
-This is not a limitation but a necessary design point.
-It is also exactly how humans evaluate cutting-edge knowledge: when peer review is unavailable, a scientist judges a new finding by its consistency with established principles.
-Imperfect, but the only option when external oracles do not exist.

-There is a structural irony: the more a model has learned, the harder it becomes to learn anything new.
-AdamW \cite{loshchilov2019adamw} maintains a second-moment estimate $v_t$ (controlled by $\beta_2 \approx 0.999$) that divides each gradient by the square root of its own historical variance.
-After trillions of training tokens, $v_t$ is large and stable.
-When a novel passage produces a large gradient, $v_t$ suppresses the update: the optimizer treats surprise as instability and applies the brakes precisely when the signal is strongest.
-We call this the \emph{Variance Lock}.
-One might lower $\beta_2$ to open it, but doing so indiscriminately would amplify noise along with novelty.
-The key challenge is \emph{selective} lock release: opening the optimizer only for content that has been verified as consistent with existing knowledge.
+A second challenge is structural: how should a model learn from what surprises it without memorizing token sequences?
+Standard supervised fine-tuning (SFT) on raw text reduces perplexity by encoding exact token orderings, producing memorization rather than understanding.
+The key insight is that the \emph{format} of training data determines whether learning produces memorization or semantic understanding.
+Training on Q\&A pairs that probe the mechanisms and implications of a passage forces the model to encode associations (question $\to$ answer mappings) rather than sequences, producing gradient updates that strengthen semantic connections without reinforcing specific token orderings.
+The remaining challenge is \emph{selective} learning: training only on content that has been verified as consistent with existing knowledge, at a strength proportional to the evidence supporting it.

-Human memory solves this problem through a dedicated consolidation mechanism: the amygdala detects cognitively salient events \cite{mcgaugh2004amygdala}, precisely those that are surprising or contradictory to prior beliefs, and gates their transfer from working memory to long-term storage via the hippocampus.
-We propose \textbf{LSCP} (Learn by Surprise, Commit by Proof), a self-gated post-training framework and computational analogue of this architecture, built on a simple observation: \emph{every language model already ``notices'' surprising content}.
+We propose \textbf{Autolearn}: Learn by Surprise, Commit by Proof, a self-gated post-training framework and computational analogue of this architecture, built on a simple observation: \emph{every language model already ``notices'' surprising content}.
 The per-token loss